Santa Barbara Spinal Cord Injury Lawyers

 Each year, approximately 10,000 people in the United States suffer a spinal cord injury.
 In some cases, individuals may be paralyzed completely from the neck down (quadriplegia and tetraplegia).
 Other spinal cord injury victims may suffer paralysis solely in the lower half of their bodies (paraplegia).
-More "fortunate" victims may be able to achieve some level of functional independence afterward (paraparesis and hemiplegia).
+Some victims may be able to achieve a limited amount of functional independence after the accident (paraparesis and hemiplegia).

 The economic costs of these injuries are staggering.
 The non-economic costs even more so.
 If you or someone you love has suffered any type of spinal cord injury because of the negligence of someone else, don't suffer in silence.

-Our experience since 1989 includes cases involving car accidents, truck accidents, bicycle accidents, motorcycle wrecks, pedestrian accidents, defective products, construction site falls, dangerous properties, and various other causes.
-Our understanding of the medical issues and ability to explain those issues in a clear and compelling way has been demonstrated time and again.
+At NordstrandBlack PC, our experience since 1989 includes cases involving car accidents, truck accidents, bicycle accidents, motorcycle wrecks, pedestrian accidents, defective products, construction site falls, dangerous properties, and various other causes.
+Our understanding of the medical issues and ability to explain these issues in a clear and compelling way has been demonstrated time and again.

 Let us fight for you now.

 - Slips and Falls: A slip-and-fall can have life-altering consequences, including spinal injuries.
-These are especially common when someone falls backwards on stairs or on a sidewalk.
+These are especially likely to occur when someone falls backwards down a flight of stairs or on a sidewalk.
 Landing backwards on stairs or other objects can do tremendous damage to a person's back or neck.
-When a person lands on his or her back, there is typically some type of spinal injury, even if it is only minor.
+When a person lands on their back, there is often some type of spinal injury, even if it is only minor.

-- Auto Accidents: Vehicle accidents often involve high speeds.
-Even inside a car, someone in a crash can suffer injuries to the neck and spinal cord.
-Someone struck by a car, either as a pedestrian or on a bicycle, will likely suffer even more serious consequences, since they lack the protection of a vehicle.
+- Auto Collisions: Vehicle crashes often involve high speeds.
+Even inside a car, someone involved a crash can suffer injuries to the neck and spinal cord.
+A person struck by a car, either as a pedestrian or on a bicycle, will likely suffer even more serious consequences, since they lack the protection of a vehicle.

 - Sports Injuries: Athletes can also suffer serious injuries to the neck and back, resulting in spinal cord damage.
 Football players often have back problems from slamming into each other, and falls or other accidents on a basketball court can result in spine injuries.
 While the head and knees of athletes are often protected, it is difficult to fully protect a person's spine.

-Depending on the vertebrae injured, spinal cord damage can result in the complete or "incomplete" paralysis of different areas of the body.
+Depending on the vertebrae injured, spinal cord damage may result in the complete or partial paralysis of different areas of the body.
 Brief descriptions of these various types are provided below.

 - Paraplegia: This type of paralysis generally affects only the lower half of the body but may also affect part of the torso as well, including the stomach and chest areas.
 In most cases, victims retain sensory feeling and functional use of their arms and hands.